UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/generators.rst.txt

 |
 | Generator functions "yield" a value, rather than returning a value.
-  It \*does\* 'return' a value, but rather than ending execution of the function it preserves function state so that it can pick up where it left off.
+  It \*does\* 'return' a value, but rather than ending execution of the function, it preserves function state so that it can pick up where it left off.
 In other words, state is preserved between yields.
 | A function with \`\`yield\`\`  in it is a factory for a generator.
   Each time you call it, you get a new generator: